-■ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3
+Return to Lecture Guide Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3 Return to Chapter 3: Table of Contents

 Activity 3.7 - The Diagonal Line Effect

 Use Handout Master 3.3 to create the stimuli for this exercise.
 Make three copies of this handout and cut out the circle stimulus on each one.
 Arrange the circles so that the lines are vertical within one circle, horizontal in another, and diagonal in the third.
 Have students stand close to the circles and then back away.
 As they move away from the circles, the circles with the diagonal lines will appear to be a uniform field of gray whereas the vertical and horizontal lines will remain clearly visible.
 This demonstration illustrates that our visual system is geared to perceive vertical and horizontal lines more readily than diagonal lines.